datavillage-me/dv-documentation/docs/user-manual/intro.md

 ---
-title: Introduction
+title: Welcome to Datavillage
 ---

-# Datavillage user manual
+# Welcome to Datavillage

 Welcome to the user manual of the Datavillage Collaboration Platform.
 This is composed to aid users of the platform to configure their collaboration spaces to unlock confidential data collaboration.

 The user manual guides the user through the interface of the Datavillage Developer Console, a client side application that offers an intuitive UI to interact with the Datavillage Control Plane.
 If you wish to implement your own client side application, please consult the [Control Plane API](/docs/api/control-plane) to see the available endpoints.

 Users can log in using any configured IDP.
 By default, a [Keycloak](https://www.keycloak.org/) instance is delivered to manage different IDPs.
 Every user is logged in as a member of a certain organisation, registered by the platform admin.
-For more details about authentication and authorization, consult the [documentation page](/docs/user-manual/auth).
+For more details about authentication and authorization, consult the [documentation page](/docs/user-manual/collaboration-space-owner/auth).

 We start off with explaining some important concepts on which the DCP is built.
 Then it is shown how to make and configure a collaboration space.
 After going through all the steps, you will have a collaboration space setup that looks as follows.